Residency for Tuition Purposes: All Policies & Exceptions

 - A copy of an IRS Tax Transcript can be submitted, in addition to the Form 1040, as proof of IRS submission

-- Federal tax return Form 1040 verifying tax independence, showing that the student is not claimed as a dependent on the federal tax return of any person who is not a resident of Utah.
+- Federal tax return Form 1040 verifying tax independence, showing that the student is not claimed as a dependent on the federal tax return filing from most recently completed tax year of any person who is not a resident of Utah.

 - For not-married students under 24 years old: